AsafTzabari/Machine-learning-Text-Analisys-Project/README.md

 2. Navigate to the project directory.

-3. Open the provided Jupyter Notebook (Text_Gender_Prediction.ipynb) to see the code and explanations.
+3. Open the provided Jupyter Notebook `text-analysis.ipynb` to see the code and explanations.

 ### Usage
 1. Load the training data from text_data.csv.